Repentance from what?

 Jesus mentioned how the Ninevites repented at the proclamation of Jonah in contrast to people hearing His proclamation who would not have repented, saying: "Ninevite men will-rise-up at the judgment with this generation, and they-will-condemn it.
 Because THEY-REPENTED at the proclamation (of) Jonah, and behold — a greater (thing than) Jonah (is) here" (Matthew 12:41).
 It may be implied in the story of Jonah that the people may have repented from their evil ways specifically.
 Indeed, as a consequence of the "proclamation of Jonah" (Matthew 12:41), it is written that "they turned FROM THEIR EVIL WAYS" (Jonah 3:10).

-The people hearing the proclamation of Jonah would have REPENTED (FROM THEIR EVIL WAYS), and as a consequence TURN FROM THEIR EVIL WAYS.
+The people hearing the proclamation of Jonah may have REPENTED (FROM THEIR EVIL WAYS), and as a consequence TURNED FROM THEIR EVIL WAYS.

 To REPENT and to TURN can be used in the same context, but they can also be described as distinct in the Bible.